tedcar/Instant-Scribe/02_Progress/PRD.md

     - Upon completion, a final notification MUST appear: "Transcription complete.
 Text copied to clipboard."
     - Simultaneously, the full, clean, punctuated, and capitalized text (with no timestamps) MUST be placed onto the system clipboard.

+- **FR-3.2.4: Background Batch Transcription**
+    - While a recording is in progress, the application MUST automatically slice the audio stream into 10-minute batches and begin transcribing each batch in the background.
+    - When the user finally stops the recording, only the final, un-transcribed batch MAY remain for processing, ensuring near-instantaneous completion regardless of total recording length.

+- **FR-3.2.5: Long-Silence Pruning**
+    - Prior to sending any audio batch to the ASR model, the application MUST detect and remove continuous periods of silence longer than 2 minutes.
+    - The silence-length threshold MUST be configurable via `config.json` (default: `120000` ms).

+- **FR-3.2.6: Clipboard Robustness & Fallback**
+    - After each transcription, the application MUST verify that the clipboard operation succeeded by immediately reading back the clipboard contents and confirming the byte-length matches the intended text.
+    - If the clipboard verification fails, the application MUST write the transcription to a `.txt` file inside the session folder, using the naming convention defined in FR-4.4.5.
+    - This fallback MUST guarantee that the transcription is never lost, even for extremely large texts.

 3.3.
 ON-DEMAND RESOURCE MANAGEMENT
 The user has direct control over the application's VRAM footprint without exiting the application.